Blog | Organ-on-a-Chip Technology

 Patrick: That is correct.
 We build platforms for testing drugs outside the body under conditions that resemble those in the living organ as closely as possible.
 Our goal is to obtain physiologically meaningful and reproducible data.
 In this particular case, we studied the insulin secretion of pancreatic microtissues over time.

 Burcak: Indeed, our complementary skills come in handy.
-At InSphero, we prepare the pancreatic microtissues from donor organs.
-We obtain isolated human-donor islets, which are the microorgans in the pancreas secreting hormones such as insulin, which regulates the blood-sugar level in our body.
+At InSphero, we prepare pancreatic microtissues from donor organs.
+We obtain isolated human-donor islets, which are the micro-organs in the pancreas secreting hormones such as insulin, which regulates the blood sugar level in our body.
 We disassemble the islets, which come in different sizes and compositions, and reassemble them into standardized three-dimensional microtissues.
 The more regular the sample tissue is, the more reproducible will be the outcome of experiments with these tissues.

 Burcak: The microtissues are readily available for collaborative projects with InSphero.

-Patrick: Currently we have working platform prototypes, and we are open to collaborations with academic and industrial partners for optimizing our platform.
+Patrick: Currently, we have working platform prototypes, and we are open to collaborations with academic and industrial partners to optimize our platform.
 Our prototypes enable us to perform very sensitive measurements of single islets.
 We hope this technological advancement will help diabetes researchers to find new drugs and to get deeper insights into islet biology.
 In a next step, we would like to increase the experimental throughput, as this is one of the key requirements for compound testing.
-Also, we are further decreasing the operational complexity with the goal to make the system available for researchers across different laboratories.
+Also, we are further decreasing the operational complexity with the goal of making the system available for researchers across different laboratories.

 If you have any additional questions for Patrick or Burcak, please post a comment below, and we'll have them get back to you!

 This blog was originally published in ETH Zürich Industry News & Society News.